Turrito Networks was announced as the top-performing SonicWall Partner in the SME Sector at the annual SonicWall Partner Awards.

-With cyber crime now the fourth most reported economic crime in South Africa, it is critical that every business leader ensures robust and market-leading protections are in place.
+With cyber crime now the fourth most reported economic crime in South Africa, every business leader must ensure robust and market-leading protections are in place.

 To this end, connectivity provider Turrito Networks, together with Dial a Nerd, oversees more than 270 active and fully managed firewalls throughout the small business market in South Africa.
-Testament to Turrito’s commitment to IT security, the company has been recognised as the top performing SonicWall partner in the SME sector for 2018.
+A testament to Turrito’s commitment to IT security, the company has been recognised as the top-performing SonicWall partner in the SME sector for 2018.

-“With cyber security now a pressing issue for every business owner, we look to provide world-leading security solutions to the small business market in South Africa in an affordable and intelligent way,” says Brian Timperley, managing director and co-founder of Turrito Networks.
+“With cyber security now a pressing issue for every business owner, we look to provide world-leading security solutions to the small business market in South Africa affordably and intelligently,” says Brian Timperley, managing director and co-founder of Turrito Networks.
 “Our approach allows business owners to focus on the day-to-day running of their businesses, rather than worry about escalating IT costs and the threats to both their clients’ data and their own.”

 “Today, it is not a question of if your business will be targeted, it is a question of when,” warns Timperley.
 “We see businesses of every size and across every sector being targeted… no one is safe, and ransomware is proving to be one of the greatest threats to the modern enterprise.”

 As the threat level continues to rise, business leaders must also take into account increasingly stringent data protection laws.
-Local businesses must prepare for the enactment of the Protection of Personal Information Act 4 of 2013 (POPI), which essentially seeks to ensure all South African institutions conduct themselves in a responsible manner when collecting, processing, storing and sharing another entity’s personal information.
+Local businesses must prepare for the enactment of the Protection of Personal Information Act 4 of 2013 (POPI), which essentially seeks to ensure all South African institutions responsibly conduct themselves when collecting, processing, storing and sharing another entity’s personal information.
 It also seeks to bring the country more in line with international standards.
-Importantly, the European Union’s General Data Protection Regulation (GDPR) came into effect in May 2018, and imposes even more stringent controls around the protection of personal information than SA’s POPI legislation.
-GDPR impacts companies that trade with EU businesses, and imposes hefty fines for non-compliance.
+Importantly, the European Union’s General Data Protection Regulation (GDPR) came into effect in May 2018 and imposes even more stringent controls around the protection of personal information than SA’s POPI legislation.
+GDPR impacts companies that trade with EU businesses and imposes hefty fines for non-compliance.

 “The stringency of new data protection laws and the potentially high costs of non-compliance make it even more imperative that business owners take the necessary steps to proactively protect their data,” says Timperley.
 “Today, you simply cannot afford to cut corners on IT security.”